drozzy/drozzy.github.com/_posts/2012-4-12-label-latex.markdown

 Reference
 =========

-I would be lying if I said that I figured this out *(no pun intended)* on my own.
-The book "LaTeX: A Document Preparation System (2nd Edition)" by Leslie Lamport---as old as it is---was the primary source for my understanding of this topic.
+I would be lying if I said that I figured this out on my own (pun not intentional).
+The book *LaTeX: A Document Preparation System (2nd Edition)* by Leslie Lamport, as old as it is, was the primary source for my understanding of this topic.